Decomposition of Spillover Effects Under Misspecification: Pseudo-true Estimands and a Local-Global Extension: Examples of coexisting spillover channels

-\item \textbf{Market Equilibrium with network externalities.} A similar structure arises in market equilibrium with network externalities.
-Individual treatments, such as subsidies or cash transfers, affect outcomes globally through equilibrium prices determined by a market clearing condition based on the aggregate excess demand, but also locally through peer effects or technological complementarities.\footnote{\citet{munro2021treatment} write: “One unit’s treatment impacts another’s outcomes only through the treatment’s impact on the equilibrium price, which rules out peer effects or other forms of network-type interference.” \citet{munro2025designed} also writes: "There are two possible sources of interference from an information treatment; the first is spillovers through the mechanism due to capacity constraints, and the second is network spillovers.
-The estimates in Table 4 only account for the first type of spillover." } Local network exposures capture peer interactions at a fixed price, while global exposures summarize equilibrium adjustments operating at the economy-wide level.
-Large-scale cash-transfer experiments illustrate general-equilibrium spillovers on non-recipients via changes in local demand and prices \citep{egger2022ge}, whereas conditional cash-transfer programs often generate local network externalities through gifts, loans, and informal risk-sharing with little evidence of local price changes \citep{AngelucciDeGiorgi2009}.
-Related patterns appear across domains: microcredit programs can induce wage and consumption responses through labor-market equilibrium \citep{breza2021equilibrium} while reshaping informal financial networks \citep{banerjee2024networks}; job-placement programs can raise employment for treated workers but displace untreated job seekers in the same local labor markets \citep{crepon2013displacement}, with referrals through social networks mediating access to jobs \citep{beaman2012referral}; and school-choice reforms affect aggregate sorting and housing markets \citep{hsieh2006choice} at the same time as classroom peer composition generates local externalities \citep{carrell2010externalities}.
-These examples underscore that similar interventions can trigger either or both types of spillovers depending on scale and context. \end{enumerate}
+\textbf{2.
+Market equilibrium with network externalities.} A similar structure arises in market environments with both equilibrium spillovers and local interactions.
+Individual treatments, such as subsidies or cash transfers, may affect outcomes globally through equilibrium prices determined by market clearing, but also locally through peer effects, information transmission, or technological complementarities.\footnote{\citet{munro2021treatment} write: ``One unit’s treatment impacts another’s outcomes only through the treatment’s impact on the equilibrium price, which rules out peer effects or other forms of network-type interference.'' \citet{munro2025designed} similarly note: ``There are two possible sources of interference from an information treatment; the first is spillovers through the mechanism due to capacity constraints, and the second is network spillovers.
+The estimates in Table 4 only account for the first type of spillover.''} Local network exposures capture peer interactions holding prices fixed, while global exposures summarize equilibrium adjustments operating at the economy-wide level.
+Large-scale cash-transfer experiments in Kenya illustrate general-equilibrium spillovers on non-recipients via changes in local demand and prices \citep{egger2022ge}, whereas \cite{AngelucciDeGiorgi2009} show the cash-transfer program in Mexico generates local network externalities through gifts, loans, and informal risk-sharing with little evidence of local price changes.
+Related patterns appear in other domains: job-placement programs can raise employment for treated workers but displace untreated job seekers in the same labor markets \citep{crepon2013displacement}, with referrals through social networks mediating access to jobs \citep{beaman2012referral}; and school-choice reforms affect aggregate sorting and housing markets \citep{hsieh2006choice} while classroom peer composition generates local externalities \citep{carrell2010externalities}.
+These examples underscore that similar interventions can trigger either or both types of spillovers depending on scale and context.